SanghoonJ/S.Jeon.github.io/_pages/about.md

 ## Professional Experience
 _2020/09~current_
-  * **Postdoctoral Researcher** from the  Department of Emergency Medicine, Hanyang University, directed by Prof. Byuk Sung Ko
+  * Postdoctoral Researcher from the  Department of Emergency Medicine, Hanyang University, directed by Prof. Byuk Sung Ko

 _2020/03 - 2020/08_
-  * **Senior Researcher** from the  Department of Emergency Medicine, Hanyang University, directed by Prof. Byuk Sung Ko
+  * Senior Researcher from the  Department of Emergency Medicine, Hanyang University, directed by Prof. Byuk Sung Ko

 _2015/03 - 2017/08_
-  * **Visiting Student Researcher**  in HumanLab from DGIST directed by Joonwoo Son
+  * Visiting Student Researcher in HumanLab from DGIST directed by Joonwoo Son

 ## Education
 _2014/03 - 2020/08_
-  * Ph.D.
-Candidate in Department of information and Communication Engineering, DGIST
+  * Ph.D. in Department of information and Communication Engineering, DGIST
   * Dissertation: "AI-based Human-in-the-loop Cyber Physical Systems in Healthcare Applications"
   * Advisor: Sang Hyuk Son